314lipczuk/ODE_project_report/main.typ

 This method, while providing a weaker form of solution, can deal with harder problems, including those that describe complex, nonlinear systems.
 \
-A load-bearing assumptions when picking up an ODEs for modeling dynamics of intracellucal concentrations is that within the cell, the system is perfectly mixed (no spatial gradients of concentration occur).
+A load-bearing assumptions when picking up an ODEs for modeling dynamics of intracellural concentrations is that within the cell, the system is perfectly mixed (no spatial gradients of concentration occur).
 This assumption lets us avoid the complexities stemming from tracking chemical gradients within the cell based on position within it, which would be impossible to model using just an ODE system, as multiple additional independent variables arise from having to incorporate